Key Clinical Questions

 Supraventricular tachyarrhythmia recognition algorithm.
 AF, atrial fibrillation; Aflutter, atrial flutter; AT, atrial tachycardia; AV block, atrioventricular block; AVnRT, atrioventricular nodal reentrant tachycardia; AVRT, atrioventricular reentry tachycardia; MAT, multifocal atrial tachycardia; PJRT, paroxysmal junctional reentrant tachycardia; SNRT, sinus node reentry tachycardia.

 More challenging to diagnose is the SVT with a regular RR interval.
 If, however, no P-wave can be identified, this indicates the most common form of paroxysmal SVT: atrioventricular nodal reentrant tachycardia (AVnRT).
 The P-wave in typical AVnRT is buried within the QRS complex.
-If the P-wave is identified then determine if there ...
+If the P-wave is identified then determine ...